martonelab/PTMMasterlistCleaning/README.md

 # PTM Masterlist cleaning
 cleans up masterlist and aggregates photos, sequences and freezer contents

+### Usage
-all the code templates saves the files to the `output folder` and can be run independently
+- all the code templates saves the files to the `output folder` and can be run independently
+- main thing is to change what file is read in and where to save (as csv or add a column to the masterlist)
+- default is to save to the masterlist

 ### Prerequisites
 * get access to **Martone Lab server** via Botany IT (photos or sequences) - or use Martone Lab Computer